-At Premier, there is a team wide approach and commitment when targeting health initiatives.
+At Premier, there is a team-wide approach and commitment when targeting health initiatives.
 We share information at the national level and bring that information into Premier to further educate and train clinical team members.
-Our staff participated in sessions on the importance adult pneumonia and flu vaccines and how to best engage and educate patients during at the time of each visit.
+Our staff participated in sessions on the importance of adult pneumonia and flu vaccines and how to best engage and educate patients during at the time of each visit.

-Additionally, our technological platforms made a series of phone calls to inform patients on their vaccination need and prompted appointment scheduling.
+Additionally, our technological platforms made a series of phone calls to inform patients of their vaccination needs and prompted appointment scheduling.

 Nationally, the US Office of Disease Prevention and Health Promotion has a science-based, 10-year national agenda for improving the health of Americans – Healthy People 2020.
 The campaign recommends vaccination rates for adults between 19-64 at 60% and for people 65 and older the goal at 90%.

 Using Healthy People 2020 goals as our benchmark, our clinical teams were very successful with approximately 95% of Premier’s patients over age 65 have received the recommended pneumonia vaccines.
 Patients between the ages of 19 and 64 with medical conditions such as diabetes and emphysema have benefitted greatly from this effort, with an improved vaccination rate from 55% to over 70%.